yellobyte/LED-Strip-Light-Organ/README.md

 That's it.
 The analog circuit on the **Filter-PCB** is now fully calibrated.

-On the **Power-PCB** only the current limit of each channel (A/B/C) needs to be calibrated.
+On the **Power-PCB** only the current limits of each channel (A/B/C) need to be calibrated.
 That's a bit tricky as you need a current running through the MOSFETs that has exactly the value you want the IR2125 to trigger at.
 I used a cheap electronic load from Aliexpress (XY-FZ35) to accomplish that.

 Before you start make sure the Arduino Nano is REMOVED from the Power-PCB, your external power supply is NOT attached to the 12V power socket and there are NO jumpers on JP1/JP2/JP3 !